Cluster Synchronization via Graph Laplacian Eigenvectors: Stability of Structurally motivated Clustering

 \section{Stability of Structurally motivated Clustering}

-In the previous sections we have shown how with the coefficient equation, we can frame cluster synchronization as the dynamics of AEP structural eigenvectors of the graph Laplacian.
+In section \ref{sec:spectral_description_of_synchronized_clusters} we have shown how with the coefficient equation, we can frame cluster synchronization in terms of the dynamics of AEP structural eigenvectors of the graph Laplacian.
 The natural question is then what other kinds of clustering the Laplacian basis could allow for.
-Framing this problem in the linear algebra of an eigenbasis and AEP provides a natural direction for loosening the structural restrictions for synchronized clusters.
+Framing this problem in the linear algebra of an eigenbasis and the AEP provides a natural direction for loosening the structural restrictions for synchronized clusters.
 Strict AEPs are rare and the associated full phase synchronization within clusters may be stronger than what is required for application.
-The concept of a weakened AEP has been considered previously, such as in the model of stochastically equitable partitions \cite{schaub_hierarchical_2023}, and even in the setting of the Kuramoto model with a bound on the out degrees between partitions \cite{kato_cluster_2023}.
-We approach this question from the perspective of the spectral theory behind an AEP to see how sensitive the eigenbasis is to perturbation, and how a spectral theory around its weakening could fit into the spectral description of synchronization presented in this paper.
+The concept of a weakened AEP has been considered previously, such as in the model of stochastically equitable partitions,\cite{schaub_hierarchical_2023} and even in the setting of the Kuramoto model with a bound on the edge weight sums between partitions.\cite{kato_cluster_2023} We approach this question from the perspective of the spectral theory behind an AEP to see how sensitive the eigenbasis is to perturbation, and how a spectral theory around its weakening could fit into the spectral description of synchronization presented in this paper.